bakubay/systematically-improving-rag/docs/workshops/chapter0.md

 Remember: if you're not going to act on a metric, don't track it.
 You're just creating dashboard noise.

+!!! note "Real-World Success: Zapier's 4x Feedback Improvement"
+    The team at Zapier increased feedback collection from 10 to 40+ submissions per day by asking "Did this run do what you expected?" instead of generic satisfaction questions.
+They discovered they were missing positive feedback entirely due to poor collection mechanisms.
+The lesson: specific, action-oriented questions dramatically outperform vague prompts.

 ## Why You Need a System (Not Just Good Intentions)

 A system is a structured approach to solving problems that guides how we think about and tackle challenges.
 For RAG applications, this includes: